rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 Packages
 ----------

+.. warning:: yade-daily packages are currently out of date, this `issue <https://gitlab.com/yade-dev/trunk/issues/58>`_ is being worked on.
+Yade can be installed from :ref:`source code <install-from-source-code>`.

 Pre-built packages are provided for all currently supported Debian and Ubuntu versions and available on `yade-dem.org/packages <http://yade-dem.org/packages/>`_ .